News

 He emphasized that the South Sulawesi Provincial Government is serious about supporting investment, especially since the Indonesian government has declared 2025 as an investment year.
 The investment is expected to realize electricity self-sufficiency in South Sulawesi considering the large electricity needs in its various sectors, including smelter companies.

 "At least, we in South Sulawesi can already be self-sufficient in electricity.
 Moreover, South Sulawesi has become an international hub in eastern Indonesia.
-This can also support the future capital city of the archipelago," explained Prof. Fadjry.
+This can also support the Nusantara Capital City in the future," explained Fadjry.

-County Director of Citaglobal Environment, Herry Warganegara, explained that the green energy investment plan is ready in the form of technology transfer by utilizing waste and other raw materials.
+Citaglobal Environment Country Director Herry Warganegara, explained that the green energy investment plan is ready in the form of technology transfer by utilizing waste and other raw materials.

-"What about South Sulawesi's plan for green energy?
-Waste can be converted into electricity, leftover rice can be turned into energy.
-We also invite BUMD to do a joint product.
-We prepare everything, BUMD does not need to provide investment, we prepare everything," he said.
+"What is South Sulawesi's plan for green energy [has been studied].
+Waste could be converted into electricity, leftover rice could be turned into energy.
+We also invite region-owned enterprises to do a joint product.
+They would not have to invest their capital as we would take care of every [requirement to develop the product]," he said.

-CEO of Citaglobal Environment, Thye Chee How, added that his party has invested in various countries such as Sri Lanka, Thailand, Singapore, and Malaysia.
-Green energy power plants like this do not yet exist in Indonesia.
+Citaglobal Environment Chief Executive Officer Thye Chee How said that Citaglobal Environment has invested in various countries, including Sri Lanka, Thailand, Singapore, and Malaysia.
+Green energy power plants like the one it plans to build in South Sulawesi do not yet exist in Indonesia.

-"We have our own technology for companies in Indonesia.
-So that Indonesia has its own technology, so that Indonesia no longer imports.
-We hope to be able to transfer technology if we have collaborated with the Province of South Sulawesi," he concluded.
+"We will provide the technology [for the green power plant] for Indonesia to obtain so it no longer needs to import them.
+We hope to be able to transfer technology by collaboration with South Sulawesi," he concluded.

-Also present to accompany the Acting Governor of South Sulawesi, Head of the Energy and Mineral Resources Service Andi Eka Prasetya, Head of the Bureau of Economics and Development Administration, Junaedi, and a number of officials within the South Sulawesi Provincial Government.
+Also present to accompany the Acting South Sulawesi Governor Fadjry were South Sulawesi Energy and Mineral Resources Office Head Andi Eka Prasetya, South Sulawesi Economics and Development Administration Bureau Head Junaedi, and other South Sulawesi Provincial Government officials.